swcarpentry/sql-novice-survey/03-filter.md

 it checks at each row in the `Visited` table to see which ones satisfy the `WHERE`.
-It then uses the column names following the `SELECT` keyword to determine what columns to display.
+It then uses the column names following the `SELECT` keyword to determine which columns to display.

 This processing order means that we can filter records using `WHERE`